symfony/symfony-docs/reference/dic_tags.rst

             ->addTag('auto_alias', array('format' => 'app.%database_type%_lock'))
         ;

-The ``format`` parameter defines the expression used to construct the name of the service to alias.
+The ``format`` option defines the expression used to construct the name of the service to alias.
 This expression can use any container parameter (as usual, wrapping their names with ``%`` characters).

 .. note::